beyondessential/tamanu/database/model/central-server/public/upcoming_vaccinations.md

 {% docs table__upcoming_vaccinations %}
-This model lists patients and next vaccine due for a given vaccine type.
+A **view** which lists patients and next vaccine due for a given vaccine type.

 The first dose of a vaccine type is based on weeks from birth due whilst subsequent doses are based on weeks from last vaccination due.